waveform-computing/compoundpi/docs/commands.rst

 **Syntax:** config

 The :ref:`command_config` command is used to display the current client configuration.
-Use the related "set" command to alter the configuration.
+Use the related :ref:`command_set` command to alter the configuration.

 See also: :ref:`command_set`.